PhilLockett/Enigma2/README.md

 unused letters.

 ### Rotor Set-Up
-By default Enigma functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
+By default Enigma2 functions as a 3 Rotor machine, allowing the Left, Middle and Right Rotors to be defined.
 The 'Fourth Rotor' check box, when selected, brings in the Fourth Rotor.